 Details: One winner.
 Prize ships to the US and Canada.
 One entry per email address.
 Winner is selected through random.org

 So there you have it.
-A patio update on a tiny budget.
-For $30, I couldn't be happier with the results.
+My patio furniture update on a tiny budget.
+For $30, I couldn’t be happier with the results.

 So, now do you want to come over?